-- Not a truly global approximation, based on a small set of trial points. - Does not work well with nearly singular covariances, i.e., with nearly deterministic systems. - Requires more computations than EKF or SLF, e.g., Cholesky factorizations on every step. - Can only be applied to models driven by Gaussian noises.
+- Not a truly global approximation, based on a small set of trial points. - Does not work well with nearly singular covariances, i.e., with nearly deterministic systems. - Requires more computations than EKF or SLF, e.g., Cholesky factorizations on every step. - The covariance computation is exact only for linear functions. - Can only be applied to models driven by Gaussian noises.